 WHAT ARE AMONG TV AND STAGE SHOWS YOU APPEARED IN BEFORE LEAVING JOHANNESBURG TO SETTLE IN DURBAN?

-I have officially been living in Durban for a year-and-a half.
+I have officially been living in Durban for two-and-a half years.
 In Joburg, I didn’t do much theatre but TV, ads and film.
 TV credits include Dreamworld and Black Sails, and films include Durban Poison, Fynbos, Hatchet Hour and Shotgun Garfunkel.

 WHAT BROUGHT YOU TO DURBAN AND WHAT HAS KEPT YOU BASED IN THIS CITY?